C-Suite Leaders ID Top Talent Needs in Changing Times, a Three-Part Series

 And third, investors are increasingly evaluating companies’ Environmental, Social, and Governance (ESG) performance to assess their ability to face future challenges, including the importance of diversity, equity, and inclusion in recruitment, engagement, and retention of executives.

-These considerations are top of mind for our most recent executive placements, according to a survey that showed that these newly hired leaders are also grappling with tough questions around attracting, developing, and retaining talent in today’s environment.
-Compared to even a year or two ago, everyone is thinking differently about their human capital needs to be future-ready.
+These considerations are top of mind for our most recent executive placements, according to a survey showing newly hired leaders are also grappling with tough questions around attracting, developing, and retaining talent in today’s environment.
+Compared to even a year or two ago, everyone is thinking differently about their human capital needs to be future ready.

 What does that future leader look like?
 We hope this series will help illuminate the answer.

-What seems clear however, is that, for these C-suite leaders, this future leader is drawn to an organization’s purpose, mission, values, and culture can lead comfortably in a diverse and inclusive world.
+What seems clear however, is that, for these C-suite leaders, this future leader is drawn to an organization’s purpose, mission, values, and culture, and they can lead comfortably in a diverse and inclusive world.

-And while there’s no one-size-fits-all approach to talent, the insights in the following features can help organizations transform their future human capital strategy from aspiration to execution.
+And while there’s no one-size-fits-all approach to talent, these insights can help organizations transform their future human capital strategy from aspiration to execution.

 Part 1: Recruitment – “C-Suite Leaders ID the Most In-Demand and Elusive Skills”

 Part 2: Retention – “Workplace Culture and Hybrid Demands Front and Center”

 Part 3: Engagement and Development – “Keys to Engaging and Developing Top Talent”